kts-infotech/webcloud-sdk/README.md

    -> Then use your username or password to login

-   -> If you need full access use username: admin and password: admin
+   -> If you need full access use username: admin and password: check with internal team